nova-collective/andromeda/src/app/api/users/README.md

 ### Implementation Notes

+- `validateRequestBody` centralizes Joi validation, uniform error responses, and typed payload access.
 - `UserService` encapsulates data access and password utilities, keeping route handlers thin.
 - Password validation/hashing uses helpers in `src/app/lib/utils/password`.
-- Duplicate username/email protection is handled both at the repository layer (MongoDB unique indexes) and with pre-flight checks in the POST handler to provide clear 400 responses.
+- Duplicate username/email protection is handled by `ensureCreateUserUniqueness`/`ensureUpdateUserUniqueness` and database indexes, letting the API return descriptive 400 responses.
 - Authorization is not enforced in this file; secure these routes with middleware or edge protection suited to your deployment.